tinyrcoin/rcoin.github.io/whitepaper.md

 RCoinX is limited to 100 kilobytes (100,000 bytes) for transaction sizes.
 It has an expected block time of 10 seconds and miners' rewards are "unlocked" instantly.

-RCoinX will never have master nodes.
+RCoinX does not currently have master nodes.

+Proof of work is used for verifying transactions.
+Proof of stake is planned to be implemented eventually.

 ## 2. Anonymous Messaging Protocol